nyorain/vil/docs/own/done.md

+- [~] add sparse bind matching for frame matching {nope, we don't really want/need this.
+Applications don't submit similar binds over and over again.
+Should fix/stabilize this via ui}
+- [x] hook vkGetDescriptorSetLayoutSupport for sampler unwrapping
+- [x] add separate list of bind sparse submissions to queue.
+See TODO there, we currently act like it's dependent on submission order {found better, simpler, implicit way for handling it}
 - [x] way later: support for sparse binding
       {LOL at the "way later"}
 - [x] sparse binding: fix 'success' assert in insert